dib-lab/2020-paper-sourmash-gather/manuscript.md

 presents a significant practical obstacle to comprehensive compositional analyses.

-Here, we describe a lightweight approach to compositional analysis of shotgun metagenome data.
+Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data.
 Our approach tackles the selection of appropriate reference genomes and provides a computationally efficient method for taxonomic classification of metagenome data.

-We first define _Scaled MinHash_, an extension of MinHash sketching that supports lightweight containment estimation for metagenome datasets using k-mers.
+We first define _Scaled MinHash_, an extension of MinHash sketching that supports containment estimation for metagenome datasets using k-mers.
 We implement _Scaled MinHash_ in a Python and Rust package, `sourmash`, and show that it is competitive in accuracy with other containment estimation approaches.